elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 +--------------------------------------+----------------+---------------------+-----------+------+-------------------+--------------------------------------+---------------+
 ```

-## Volume Restore using OpenStack CLI
+## Restore volume using OpenStack CLI
 1. Create a new volume to restore to from backup:<br/>
 ```openstack volume create <ID or Name> --availability-zone <sto1/2/3> --size <GiB> --description <a description>```.